jorgenkg/promise-priority-queue/README.md

 # Promise Priority Queue

-A promisified bucket priority queue ([wikipedia](https://en.wikipedia.org/wiki/Bucket_queue)) written in Typescript with no external dependencies.
+A promisified bucket priority queue written in Typescript with no external dependencies.

-This queue might help you to execute high volumes of work, while prioritizing certain events like answering a health check from Kubernetes.

 ## Requirements